microsoft/language-server-protocol/specification.md

 > *Since version 3.6.0*

 The `workspace/didChangeWorkspaceFolders` notification is sent from the client to the server to inform the server about workspace folder configuration changes.
-The notification is sent by default if both _ServerCapabilities/workspace/workspaceFolders_ and _ClientCapabilities/workspace/workspaceFolders_ are true; or if the server has registered itself to receive this notification.
+The notification is sent by default if both _client capability_ `workspace.workspaceFolders` and the _server capability_ `workspace.workspaceFolders.supported` are true; or if the server has registered itself to receive this notification.
 To register for the `workspace/didChangeWorkspaceFolders` send a `client/registerCapability` request from the server to the client.
 The registration parameter must have a `registrations` item of the following form, where `id` is a unique id used to unregister the capability (the example uses a UUID):
 ```ts
 {
 	id: "28c6150c-bd7b-11e7-abc4-cec278b6b50a",